IWFM: Integrated Water Flow Model

 We have several tools that are designed to help IWFM and IDC users to develop model input data, and to import and analyze model results in Excel.

-- IWFM Mesh Generator (Last updated: March 9, 2017) This is a mesh generator that is integrated into ESRI's ArcMap software.
+- IWFM Mesh Generator (Last updated: November 8, 2021) This is a mesh generator that is integrated into ESRI's ArcMap software, version 10.8.x.
 It utilizes shapefiles to define model boundary, streams, enforcement lines, holes and wells to generate a triangular, quarilateral or mixed triangular-quadrilateral finite element mesh.
 It uses Triangle, developed by Dr. Jonathan Richard Shewchuk, and Gmsh, developed by Christophe Geuzaine and Jean-François Remacle, as the mesh generator engines.
 The mesh can be converted to a shapefile to perform various data analysis to develop input data (e.g. soil properties, land use distribution, development of stratigraphic layers) for IWFM applications.
 Groundwater and stream nodes as well as finite elements can be numbered automatically and the IWFM mesh files can be exported to text files.
-After downloading the setup executable file, double-click on it and follow the instructions.
+After downloading the ESRI add-in installation file, double-click on it and follow the instructions.
 After installation, start ArcMap and click the "IWFM Mesh Generator" button.

 - IWFM Tools Add-in for Excel 2016: (Last updated: July 24, 2018) (Download either for 32-bit MS Office or 64-bit MS Office) This tool is tested under Windows 10 and installs as a new tab named "IWFM Tools" into Excel 2016, and currently includes four utilities (Note: The Budget-To-Excel utility will no longer work for Budget binary files generated by IWFM v3.02 or v4.0):